 First off, a little caveat: within my articles you will find affiliate links, meaning if you buy them, I get a small commission.
 Your cost is not affected.
 In addition, I am an Amazon Associate and I earn from qualifying purchases on Amazon.

 And yes, if I say that I recommend a product here, it means I truly believe it is a good product.
 I refuse to recommend any product that I have not researched and believe to be a good value.

 Even better, I provide you with a very clear picture of the product, it’s use, and the probable value.

 Earning your trust is important to me.
 I run this website myself and the commissions and donations help support the site.

 Sound reasonable and fair enough?
 Let’s continue to the article.

 Learn to Propagate Boston Ferns

 Boston ferns continue to increase in popularity as house plants.
 And we understand why.
 They are easy to propagate and they add a touch of greenery to any room.
 Is Your Boston fern growing too large?
 Or do you want to share your lovely ferns with friends?
 Then learning how to propagate them is the way to go.
-In this blog post, you will learn to propagate Boston ferns using two different methods: division and rooting stem cuttings.
+In this blog post, you will learn to propagate Boston ferns using two different methods: division (Boston fern runners) and rooting stem cuttings.